sooriyaarachchi/pybites.github.io-src/content/slack-karma-bot.md

 We love Slack!
 But what if we can make it even cooler?
 Imagine: you are geeking out with your fellow developers on Slack and you want to give them credit.
 Or you can write "stupidsubject--" and it automagically shows "stupidsubject's karma decreased to -2".
 Enter *Karma Bot*.
 This is [nothing new](https://blog.hipchat.com/2016/05/02/meet-karma-bot/) but building one myself was a good learning exercise and will kick-start our series on packaging your code.

 In this first article I will show you how I implemented our Karma Bot using Slack's [Real Time Messaging API](https://api.slack.com/rtm).
-This will be the groundwork to extend it into a more mature open source package over the next 8 weeks.
+This will be the groundwork to extend it into an open source package over the coming weeks or months.

 ## From Script to Project Series

-This is my idea for the coming articles, one a week, but I will update if progress warrants a better structure:
+This is my idea for the coming articles in this series, but I will update as we go:

-1. You are reading now = [Karma Bot](https://github.com/pybites/karmabot) = theme app for fun and packaging
+1. This article = [Karma Bot](https://github.com/pybites/karmabot) = theme app to extend
-2. Modularize your code by creating packages
+2. Packiging your code
-3. Writing tests for the Karma Bot, mocking Slack's API
+3. Writing tests
-4. Use Sphinx to provide your users with beautiful documentation
-5. Creating a Python project with Cookiecutter
+4. Documentation
-6. Releasing your code to PyPI
+5. Distribute your code
-7. Automated testing and deployment
-8. Github collaboration workflow for an Open Source project

 ## Setup